wash4all/open-turbidimeter-project/README.md

 The unaided eye can distinguish cloudy water from clear water, but even visibly clear samples of water can have dangerous levels of turbidity.
 The standard tool for measuring turbidity (a turbidimeter) is a complex piece of equipment.
 Handheld units capable of analyzing a single sample vial cost several hundred dollars; automated units capable of intermittently analyzing samples from a column of flowing water can cost several thousand.
 An affordable, open-source solution for turbidity sampling would be a major step towards assuring the quality and sustainability of programs that seek to expand global access to treated drinking water.
 Partly completed open-source turbidimeter projects can be found online, apparently abandoned.

-This post is to announce a new effort to design an open-source turbidimeter.

 Design Goals
 ============